Posted on 26 August 2020, updated on 16 March 2023.

 The main inconvenience for a beginner is that as the cluster is deployed inside a docker container, so the network management to get access to the cluster is more difficult.

 K3S is a light Kubernetes version developed by Rancher.
-It has been created for production use on small servers, IoT appliances, etc. The binary is less than 50 Mo and it can be run on a very small VM.
+It has been created for production use on small servers, IoT appliances, etc. The binary is less than 50 Mo and it can be run on a very small virtual machine.
 The minimal requirements are:

 - Linux 3.10+